Mark Stewart (racing driver)

 Mark Stewart (born December 27, 1997) is an American professional stock car racing driver who currently competes part-time in the NASCAR Whelen Modified Tour, driving the No. 81 for Christopher Turbush.
 He is the nephew of Chris and Roger Turbush, the latter of which also competes part-time in the series.

+In 2026, Stewart got his first career win in the Whelen Modified Tour at Riverhead Raceway.

-Stewart has also previously competed in the EXIT Realty ProTruck Challenge, the Monaco Modified Tri-Track Series, and the NASCAR Weekly Series, and is a frequent competitor at his home track of Riverhead Raceway.
+Stewart has also previously competed in the SMART Modified Tour, EXIT Realty ProTruck Challenge, the Monaco Modified Tri-Track Series, and the NASCAR Weekly Series, and is a frequent competitor at his home track of Riverhead Raceway.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)